Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

 -You can leave your keys, bags, entire life on a table to save it.
 Stealing is shamed in Japan and rarely happens.

 -Taxi drivers really don’t know where anything is.
 And if you show them an address, make sure it’s in Japanese.
-It took me WAY too long to realize why the driver was looking in the wrong spot when I passed him my Google maps.
+It took me WAY too long to realize why the driver was looking in the wrong spot when I passed him my Google maps because it was in the English alphabet.
 If someone handed me directions in Japanese, I would probably look in the wrong place too.

 さようなら